-The Bank has put in place the Credit Risk Management Policy and the same has been circulated to all the branches.
+The Bank has put in place the Credit Risk Management Policy (forming part of Credit Policy) and the same has been circulated to all the branches.
 The main objective of the policy is to ensure that the operations are in line with the expectation of the management and the strategies of the top management are translated into meaningful directions to the operational level.
 The Policy stipulates prudential limits on large credit exposures, standards for loan collateral, portfolio management, loan review mechanism, risk concentrations, risk monitoring and evaluation, provisioning and regulatory / legal compliance.